Photo: The King Eternal Monarch on Netflix

 Cover Lee Min-ho in ‘The King: Eternal Monarch‘ (Photo: Netflix)

-With his iconic role in the global hit, 'Boys Over Flowers', Lee Min-ho is recognised as the actor that originally brought forth the Hallyu wave beyond Korean shores.
+With his iconic role in the global hit, ‘Boys Over Flowers’, Lee Min-ho is recognised as the actor who originally brought forth the Hallyu wave beyond Korean shores.
 He is also one of the biggest endorsers and highest-paid actors in the business.
 Which of his shows are your favourites?

-Born 22 June 1987, Min-ho gained widespread fame through his role Gu Jun-pyo in Boys Over Flowers (2009), a series based on the Japanese shōjo manga Hana Yori Dango.
-The show's high viewership ratings across South Korea landed Min-ho several modelling and acting stints that made his career flourish until the present time.
+Hallyu superstar Lee Min-ho has the face of a charming prince ready to brave all sorts of storms for the love of his life—that’s what his fans think, at least.
+Born on 22 June 1987, Min-ho gained widespread fame through his role as Gu Jun-pyo in Boys Over Flowers (2009), a series based on the Japanese shōjo manga Hana Yori Dango.
+The show’s high viewership ratings across South Korea landed Min-ho several modelling and acting stints that made his career flourish until the present time.

 Read more: Learn About Lee Min-ho’s Military Journey

-Min-ho's talent was eventually recognised when he was given the Best New Actor title at the 45th Baeksang Arts Awards.
-He is the first Korean actor to get a waxed figure at the Madame Tussauds museum and even made it to the list of the highest-paid K-Drama actors of 2021.
+Min-ho’s talent was eventually recognised when he was given the Best New Actor title at the 45th Baeksang Arts Awards.
+He is the first Korean actor to get a waxed figure at the Madame Tussauds Museum and even made it to the list of the highest-paid K-Drama actors of 2021.

 See Also: Which K Darama Shows Have The Highest Ratings This 2021?
 Some May Surprise You